Skip to main content

 Orthopedic-specific considerations

-Some risks are tied to the structures we're treating in the orthopedic.
+Some risks are tied to the structures we're treating.
 We discuss these in detail at your visit so you can weigh them against the benefits.

 • Temporary stiffness or weakness during recovery